cometchat-pro-tutorials/slack-clone/README.md

 To run the demo follow these steps:

-1. [Create a CometChat account](https://app.cometchat.com) if you haven't already
+1. Head to [CometChat Pro](https://www.cometchat.com/pro/?utm_source=github&utm_medium=example-code-readme) and create an account
-2. From the [dashboard](https://app.cometchat.com/#/apps), create a new app called "React Group Chat"
+2. From the [dashboard](https://app.cometchat.com/?utm_source=github&utm_medium=example-code-readme), create a new app called "React Group Chat"
 3. One created, click **Explore**
 4. Go to the **API Keys** tab and click **Create API Key**
 5. Create an API key called "React Group Chat Key" with **Auth Only** scope
-4. Download the repository [here](https://github.com/bookercodes/slack-clone/archive/master.zip) or by running `https://github.com/bookercodes/slack-clone.git`
+4. Download the repository [here](https://github.com/cometchat-pro-samples/slack-clone/archive/master.zip) or by running `https://github.com/cometchat-pro-samples/slack-clone`
 5. Run `npm install`
-5. Update [settings.js](https://github.com/bookercodes/slack-clone/blob/master/src/settings.js) with your newly-created `APP_ID` and `API_KEY`
+5. Update [settings.js](https://github.com/cometchat-pro-samples/slack-clone/blob/master/src/settings.js) with your newly-created `APP_ID` and `API_KEY`
 6. Run with `npm start` the app and login with one of the test users: superhero1, superhero2, superhero3, superhero4 or superhero5

 Questions about running the demo?
-[Open an issue](https://github.com/bookercodes/slack-clone/issues).
+[Open an issue](https://github.com/cometchat-pro-samples/slack-clone/issues).
 We're here to help ✌️

 ## Useful links